pallets/quart/docs/how_to_guides/json_encoding.rst

 =============

 It is often useful to be able to control how objects are encoded to and decoded from JSON.
-Quart makes this possible via the :attr:`~quart.app.Quart.json_encoder` and :attr:`~quart.app.Quart.json_decoder` to a custom JSONEncoder and JSONDecoder.
-This can be done for all routes via the :class:`~quart.Quart` or for blueprint specific routes via :attr:`~quart.blueprints.Blueprint.json_encoder` and :attr:`~quart.blueprints.Blueprint.json_decoder`.
+Quart makes this possible via a JSONProvider :class:`~quart.json.provider.JSONProvider`.

 Money example
 -------------